Mineral prospecting on a shoestring

 Iron oxide & gossans → |

 | 2a.
 Alteration without a spectral library | An anomaly, yes; a mineral ID, no, not from Sentinel-2.
-ASTER (5 pre-2008 scenes here) and EMIT (7 granules) reach the ceiling. | Alteration mapping → |
+ASTER (5 pre-2008 scenes here) and EMIT reach the spectral ceiling, but EMIT found no alteration mineralogy in either the wet (2024-02-23) or the dry (2024-11-04) season: the apparent wet-scene Al-OH signal in the NW corner was shown by the dry-season check to be a bright-soil and dry-litter artifact, not white mica.
+Structure (DEM) is the robust free layer. | Alteration mapping → |

 | 3.
-Free tools for a beginner | QGIS, Copernicus Browser, GEE, STAC + Python, SNAP, and where Folia fits. | Tools & platforms → |
+Free tools for a beginner | QGIS, Copernicus Browser, GEE, STAC + Python, SNAP, and the tradeoffs. | Tools & platforms → |

 Honest framing